gmbugua/code-cases/content/articles/test-post0.md

 What your config should look like:
 <article-image src="howto-build-blog/init-project-options.png" > </article-image>

-Now, let's navigate to our project directory and install dependencies
+Now, navigate to our project directory, install project dependencies and run the dev server.

 ```shell
 # install dependencies